Faucet installation slow draining

 How do I clean a faucet aerator?

-To clean a faucet aerator, unscrew it from the faucet, soak it in vinegar to dissolve mineral deposits, and use a small brush to scrub it clean.
+To clean a faucet aerator, unscrew it from the end of the faucet, remove any debris or deposits, and soak it in vinegar if needed to dissolve buildup.
+Then reassemble and reattach the aerator.

 Connect with certified professionals in your area